George Michael: Posthumous releases

 On 22 June 2022, the documentary film Freedom Uncut was released.
 Michael had been working on the film shortly before his death, alongside David Austin, and provides the narration throughout.
 NME, The Guardian and Empire all praised the film and rated it 4/5 stars.
 On 30 September 2022, a remastered and expanded version of Older was released comprising the original Older album, the Upper disc and three bonus CDs, containing remixes and live recordings of Older-era tracks.
 The album charted at number 2 on the UK Official Albums Chart Top 100 on 7 October 2022.

+On 10 March 2026, it was announced by George Michael Entertainment that a concert film George Michael: The Faith Tour documenting Michael's 1988 Faith Tour concerts at the Palais Omnisports de Paris-Bercy in Paris will be theatrically released worldwide later that year.
+The film will be accompanied by a live release entitled The Faith Tour, which will feature eighteen previously unreleased live tracks.